NVIDIA/MatX/docs_input/api/creation/operators/diag.rst

 ====

 `diag` comes in two forms: a generator and an operator.
-The generator version is used to generate a diagonal tensor with a given value, while the operator pulls diagonal elements from a tensor.
+The generator version is used to generate a diagonal tensor with a given value or a 1D input operator, while the operator pulls diagonal elements from a tensor.

 Operator
 ________
-.. doxygenfunction:: matx::diag(T1 t)
+.. doxygenfunction:: diag(T1 t, index_t k = 0)

 Examples
 ~~~~~~~~